chiskas2/333-RGB-LED-MiniCube/README.md

   The value was experimentatally determined, and was what my RGB LEDs seemed to be the most white with (while still having a conservative current load).
 It totalled about 8.5 mA for a fully lit RGB LED.
 Times 3 = 25.5 mA for one row, and thus below Arduino's max of 40 mA pr. pin.
 In addition any one row pin is only on for 1/9th the time.

-  Beware there's a 200 mA limit total all pins, regardless!
-(According to Note 3 under Table 32-2 of the Atmega 328P datasheet)
+  Sidenote: There's a 200 mA limit total for all pins regardless!
+(Atmega 328P datasheet, Table 32-2, Note 3)

   Your RGB LEDs may vary.
 Mine were common cathode, diffuse RGB LED's, not sure what particular type if it has a name.